playframework/play-generated-docs/manual/working/javaGuide/main/sql/JavaJPA.md

 </persistence>
 ```

 Finally you have to tell Play, which persistent unit should be used by your JPA provider.
-This is done by the `jpa.default` property in your `conf/application.conf`.
+This is done by setting the `jpa.default` property in your `conf/application.conf`.

 ```
 jpa.default=defaultPersistenceUnit